If you’re planning your trip to Thailand and trying to figure out which Thailand tourist visa you’ll need, then you’ve landed on the right page.

 Visa on Arrival

-If you’re from one of the countries on the left in the above chart then you’re eligible for a 15-day visa on arrival when you travel to Thailand by air.
+If you’re from one of the countries on the left in the this chart then you’re eligible for a 15-day visa on arrival when you travel to Thailand by air.
 To qualify for a visa on arrival, you must show proof of onward travel dated no later than 15 days from the date you enter Thailand.

 Bus, train, or van tickets with no fixed return date are not considered proof of onward travel.